-Legal Help With Child Custody and Visitation Disputes
+Legal Help With Child Custody Dispute in Bethesda

 Basic Information About Child Custody in Maryland and Washington, DC

-unmarried parents have the same rights and obligations with regard to child custody as married
+In both states, unmarried parents have the same rights and obligations with regard to child custody as married parents have.

 Get Experienced Legal Assistance in Child Custody Disputes